-The Sandusky Public Arts and Cultural Commission will be comprised of nine (9) members.
+The Sandusky Public Arts and Culture Commission will be comprised of nine (9) members.
 Five (5) members shall be appointed by the City Commission and four (4) members shall be appointed by the City Manager.
 Three (3) ex-officio members will be appointed.
 The City Manager shall designate a City employee to serve as the staff liaison, one City Commissioner, and one representative of a high school and/or college art program shall serve as ex-officio members.
 Each member will serve three-year terms and membership will be staggered.
 To achieve staggered appointments, the initial appointments to the Public Arts and Culture Commission shall have three (3) members appointed to three (3) year terms, three (3) members appointed to two (2) year terms and three (3) members appointed to (1) year terms.
-No Commissioner shall serve for more than six (6) consecutive years; provided, however, should a Commissioner shall holdover on the Public Arts and Cultural Commission until a qualified replacement Commissioner has been appointed.
+No Commissioner shall serve for more than six (6) consecutive years; provided, however, should a Commissioner's replacement not be qualified upon the expiration of any term of a Commissioner, then that Commissioner shall holdover on the Public Arts and Culture Commission until a qualified replacement Commissioner has been appointed.
 Board members will be recommended and approved by the Sandusky City Commission and will be representative of the community demographic.
 Member shall have experience and/or an interest in the placement, creation, or designation of public art.
 Each commissioner shall have any other qualification(s) as the City Commission deems necessary and appropriate.